activities and excursions

 The life of this Vezo village is very quiet and authentic, punctuated by the coming and going of the square sailed fishing pirogues, the rasping of the masikoro carts bringing coal from inland and the vondro, children’s shouting and playing with their scale models of pirogues or dhows, women made up with white and ochre face paintings.

-After returning to Hotel Entremer, why not organize a beach volley game or pétanque, fly kites on the desert beach or just borrow a book from the library, take a cool drink while playing cards, chess or darts or enjoy a massage.
+After returning to Hotel Entremer, why not organize a beach volley game, fly kites on the desert beach or just borrow a book from the library, take a cool drink while playing cards, chess or darts or enjoy a massage.

 FURTHER North, Menaky Bay.

-A nice excursion on foot (1h30 by the beach or by the inland route – some springs of fresh water in a tropical landscape), by boat with our speedboat Tsiko tsara, or on a sailing pirogue.
+A nice excursion on foot (1h00 by the beach or by the inland route – some springs of fresh water in a tropical landscape), by kayak (polyethylene canoes, 2.78 m long), sailing boat, or motor boat.

 At the bay entrance, quiet and deep water allows beautiful observations of seabed (snorkeling kits available at the hotel), trolling or angling fishing with nice catches possible (fishing equipment not provided, but Tsiko tsara is equipped with fishing rods rack).